cork-functional-programmers/katter/README.md

 # katter

-This Kata is to create a small service in the FP language and framwork of your choice.
-There are two REST endpoints to be exposed but feel free to make the service as feature rich as you like!
+This Kata is to create a small service in the FP language and framework of your choice.
+There are two REST endpoints to be exposed, but feel free to make the service as feature rich as you like!

 The service will be a stripped down version of Twitter.
 It is up to you to go as far with the implementation as you like.
-This can include a DB or just an in memory store of some sort.
+This can include a DB or just an in-memory store of some sort.

 You can even add a UI if you like, or, you could build solely a UI to consume this REST service in the FP language and framework of your choice. e.g Elm, Clojurescript, Purescript.